verbb/formie/docs/developers/javascript-api.md

 ### The `onFormieSubmitError` event
-The event that is triggered if an error of submission is detected.
+The event that is triggered if an error on submission is detected.
 This can also be called manually through `formSubmitError()`.

 ```js
 let $form = document.querySelector('#formie-form-1');